Work by Nicole L’Huillier, Yasushi Sakai and Thomas Sanchez Lengeling

-The Jerome B. Wiesner Student Art Gallery, established as a gift from the MIT Class of 1983, honors the former president of the Institute, Jerome Wiesner, for his support of the arts at the Institute.
-Located on the second floor of the Stratton Student Center, the gallery was designed to be a place for students to express and exhibit their artistic endeavors, both academic and co-curricular.
+The Jerome B. Wiesner Student Art Gallery, established as a gift from the MIT Class of 1983, honors the former president of MIT, Jerome Wiesner, for his support of the arts at the Institute.
+Located on the second floor of the Stratton Student Center, the gallery was designed to be a place for students to exhibit their artistic endeavors, both academic and co-curricular.

 The gallery was fully renovated in fall 2016, thanks in part to the generosity of Harold (1944) and Arlene Schnitzer and the Council for the Arts at MIT, and now also serves as a central meeting space for MIT Student Arts Programming including the START Studio, Creative Arts Competition, Student Arts Advisory Board and Arts Scholars.